ElizabethMoralesO/test/README.md

-# Test Repository - Smart Workflow Trigger Demo
+# Test Repository - Simple Workflow Trigger Demo

-This repository demonstrates how to create a GitHub Pages site with **smart authentication** that can trigger GitHub Actions workflows using your existing GitHub identity or Personal Access Tokens.
+This repository demonstrates how to create a GitHub Pages site that can trigger GitHub Actions workflows using repository secrets with a Personal Access Token.

 ## 🚀 Features

-- **Smart Authentication**: Uses your existing GitHub login when possible, with Personal Access Token fallback
+- **No Authentication Required**: Uses repository secrets for secure workflow triggering
-- **Dummy Workflow**: A sample GitHub Actions workflow that can be triggered manually or programmatically
+- **Dummy Workflow**: A sample GitHub Actions workflow that can be triggered from the web
-- **GitHub Pages Trigger Interface**: A modern web interface to trigger workflows from your browser
+- **GitHub Pages Trigger Interface**: A simple web interface to trigger workflows
 - **Automated Pages Deployment**: Automatically deploys the trigger interface when changes are pushed
-- **No Server Required**: Everything runs client-side for maximum security and simplicity
+- **Secure**: Uses GitHub secrets to store PAT, no tokens exposed in frontend

 ## 📁 Repository Structure